PHYSICAL THERAPY IN PREGNANCY AND POSTPARTUM

 Melisa Abesa is a California transplant who has come to love the Pacific Northwest.
 Since graduating with her Doctorate of Physical Therapy from the University of Southern California in 2014, she has practiced in the Portland/Salem area.
 She advocates for patient empowerment, individualized care, and a holistic approach to health and wellness.

 As a board-certified clinical specialist in orthopedic physical therapy, she enjoys working with a large variety of orthopedic and sports related conditions.
-Special interests include running, headache treatments, post-operative care, peripartum care, and adolescent athletes.
+Special interests include running, headache treatments, post-operative care, peripartum care, physical therapy in pregnancy, and adolescent athletes.